department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/health-care-costs.md

 <b>If you qualify for VA enhanced eligibility status,</b> you won't need to provide your income information. <br>
 [View the requirements for enhanced eligibility status](/health-care/eligibility/#enhanced).

-<b>If you don't meet these requirements, but you agree to pay copays for your care,</b> you don't have to provide your financial information.
-But if you don't, we may decline your enrollment unless you qualify based on eligibility factors other than income.
+<b>If you don't qualify for enhanced eligibility status, but you agree to pay copays for your care,</b> you don't have to provide your financial information.
+But if you don't, we may decline your enrollment.
 We also won't be able to consider your eligibility for free medications or beneficiary travel pay.

 <b>Read more about providing financial information if:</b>